moonglum/dotfiles/README.md

 ## tmux

 Use tmux, it rocks!
-I configured it with some more Vim-like bindings and a nice status bar with time and battery charge.
+I configured it with some more Vim-like bindings and a nice status bar with the current time and battery charge (via `acpi`).

 ## Vim

-I'm doing all my programming (currently that's Ruby and JavaScript most of the time) and most of my writing (in Latex and Markdown) in vim.
+I'm doing all my programming and most of my writing in vim.
 I use the following plugins:

 * Additional **language support** loaded on demand via [`sheerun/vim-polyglot`](https://github.com/sheerun/vim-polyglot)
 * Minimalistic **commenting** via [`tpope/vim-commentary`](https://github.com/tpope/vim-commentary)